 In this paper, we will work with Connection III as it is the one that has been studied the most.
 This will provide insights on the capabilities of $f(Q)$ gravity to solve the Hubble tension without the flexibility of an extra degree of freedom.
 Future work might consider alleviating the Hubble tension within $f(Q)$ with the assistance of a connection degree of freedom that can increase the accelerated expansion at late times and simultaneously fit the BAO data.

-By using Connection III and considering a perfect fluid with density $\rho$ and pressure $p$, the modified Friedmann equations are
+By using Connection III and considering a perfect fluid with density $\rho$ and pressure $P$, the modified Friedmann equations are

-where $H(z)$ is the Hubble factor.
 By using the STEGR form $f(Q)= Q/(8\pi G)$, we recover the standard Friedmann equations.
-If we add the standard Friedmann equations, we can separate the density and pressure contributions from the effective $f(Q)$ gravity contributions.
-This allows us to derive the effective $f(Q)$ equation of state
+If we add these on, we can separate the density and pressure contributions from the effective $f(Q)$ gravity contributions.
+This allows us to derive the effective $f(Q)$ equation of state (EoS)

-where $\kappa \equiv 8\pi G$, $f \equiv \tilde{f}/\kappa$, $f_Q \equiv \tilde{f}_Q/\kappa$ and $f_{QQ} \equiv \tilde{f}_{QQ}/\kappa$.
+where $\kappa \equiv 8\pi G$, $f \equiv \tilde{f}/\kappa$, $f_Q \equiv \tilde{f}_Q/\kappa$, and $f_{QQ} \equiv \tilde{f}_{QQ}/\kappa$.
 This expression is useful to determine whether the effective $f(Q)$ dark energy has quintessence, cosmological constant, phantom, or phantom crossing behaviour.